Thursday, October 12, 2017

 The latest release candidate has major improvements and delivers near arcade-busting gameplay:

-• 60fps framerate to bring the speed and difficulty correctly in line with the arcade machine.
-Can you keep up with that?
+• 60 fps framerate to bring the speed and difficulty into correct alignment with the arcade machine.
+Can you keep up with that speed?

 • Sprite scaling is utilised for ultra-smooth results.
 Check out that road zooming up close, so impressive.